emiltroczynski/j-labs-blog/2019/emiltroczynski/springbootwithrestassuredtests.md

   }
 ```

-and after test we clean it up
+and after the test we clean it up:
 ```java
   @AfterMethod
   public void cleanUp() {